ibm-cloud-docs/satellite/ts-hosts/ts-host-assign-fail.md

         ```
         {: screen}
     4. Confirm that your host meets the [minimum requirements](/docs/satellite?topic=satellite-host-reqs).
-    5. [Add the host](/docs/satellite?topic=satellite-hosts#add-hosts) back to your {{site.data.keyword.satelliteshort}} location.
+    5. [Attach the host](/docs/satellite?topic=satellite-hosts#attach-hosts) back to your {{site.data.keyword.satelliteshort}} location.
-    6. Check that the host is added to your location and **unassigned**.
+    6. Check that the host is attached to your location and **unassigned**.
 From the console, click your location, and then click the **Hosts** tab.
 From the CLI, run the following command.
         ```
         ibmcloud sat host ls --location <location_name_or_ID>
         ```